Anechoic tile: Development in the Third Reich

 The technology of anechoic tiles was developed by the Kriegsmarine during the Second World War, codenamed Alberich after the invisible guardian dwarf of the Rhinegold treasure from Richard Wagner's Der Ring des Nibelungen music dramas.
 The coating consisted of sheets approximately 1 m square and 4 mm thick, with rows of holes in two sizes, 4 mm and 2 mm in diameter.

 Manufactured by IG Farben as a specially formed synthetic rubber tile and made using a stabilized, non-polar, high molecular weight polyisobutylene homopolymer with low-temperature elasticity; the rubber material itself was known by its trademark Oppanol.

 The material was not homogeneous, but contained air cavities; these cavities resulted in a degraded reflection of ASDIC.
 The coating reduced echoes by 15% in the 10 to 18 kHz range.
 This frequency range matched the operating range of the early ASDIC active sonar used by the Allies.
 The ASDIC types 123, 123A, 144 and 145 all operated in the 14 to 22 kHz range.
 However, this degradation in echo reflection was not uniform at all diving depths due to the voids being compressed by the water pressure.
-An additional benefit of the coating was it acted as a sound dampener, containing the U-boat's own engine noises.
+An additional benefit of the coating was it acted as a sound damper, containing the U-boat's own engine noises.